RehabCZ/RehabCZ/README.md

 Hi my name is <b>RehabCZ</b>.<br>
 I'm 20yo boy from <i>Czech Republic</i>, that enjoys learning new stuff and aims to improve his skills in computer engineering.

-I've just finished high school _(Telecommunication and Digital Technology)_ and preparing myself to university _(Applied Informatics)_
+I've just finished high school _(Telecommunication and Digital Technology)_ and currently looking for place where i can apply my skills.

 </p>